-The adventures of golfing elsewhere once in while
+The adventures of golfing elsewhere once in a while

 An odyssey away from home ... for 36 holes.